RFSchade/Data_analyst_assignment/README.md

 After loading in the output of the data_extraction.py scipt, I looked through the data to get an overview, and decided to remove NAs in the position, a, b, c, and d columns for easier plotting.
 I decided agains doing the same with the weight column, because the number of NAs are for greater, and thus a lot more data would be lost.

+Then, once again through a series of subsets and iterations, the data was plotted.